Did you know you can find all of these resources right in your curriculum download? Click here to find out where to find what you’re looking for!

 Facebook and Twitter:

-Saturday: Cuddle with your child this month and pray, “Happy Easter, God!
-Thank You for sending Jesus to be our friend forever.
-Thank You that Jesus is alive!
-We love You!
+Saturday: Cuddle with your child this month and pray, “Dear God, thank You that Jesus is alive, and He wants to be our friend forever.
+Help us believe in Jesus and follow Him.
+We love You, God.
 In Jesus’ name, amen.”